mr-hrvth/LearningGit/README.md

 ## Scenarios

+### Simulate two developers using the same branch

+## Two developers using their own branch
 We always create two branches from the original, do some changes and merge them back to original branch

 ### Change only new branches non conflicting way